MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce-mobile.md

 **Camera-based barcode scanning - native barcode scanning**: The Store Commerce app for Android and iOS can scan barcodes and QR codes with the rear-facing camera.
 This out-of-box solution supports all workflows where a barcode scanner can be used to capture product, customer, or receipt data.

 To enable native scanning in Store Commerce app, go to Dynamics 365 Commerce headquarters, open the hardware profile for the register being used on the mobile device, and set the **Scanner** setting for the first scanner section to "Device".
-In addition, to ensure that everything works as expected, make sure that the shell app on the device is updated to 10.0.40(from LCS for android devices), CSU is updated to 9.50 (10.0.40), and Commerce headquarters is updated to 10.0.40.
+In addition, to ensure that everything works as expected, make sure that the shell app on the device is updated to 10.0.40 (from Lifecycle Services for android devices), CSU is updated to 9.50 (10.0.40), and Commerce headquarters is updated to 10.0.40.

 **Optical scanner**: Handheld devices that are equipped with an optical barcode scanner usually include a location in settings or a utility that configures the scanner.
 Enabling barcode scanning for the Store Commerce app with one of these devices typically only requires that the optical scanner is configured for keyboard wedge mode, and that a newline character is appended to the decoded output.